TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:45:40 EST 2023

 Typefaces based on his work include:

-He made the decorative face 9months (2010) and the pixel script face Liony (2010).
+He made the experimental minimalist typeface Absurdity (2009), the decorative typeface 9months (2010) and the pixel script typeface Liony (2010).
 Tkachevica (2011) is a modular and pixel family.
 Legionary (2011) is an organic sans family in six styles.
 Bazilic is an informal decorative typeface.
 Murray Slab (2012) is a 4-style slabby techno family.

 Font page for people from the Carpathian mountains created by Walter Maksimovich.
 Several Ukrainian Cyrillic TrueType fonts (ER Kurier, ER Univers, ER Bukinist, ER Architect Proportional) designed by Gavin Helf.
 Also a Polish New Times font (free).
 Gavin Helf's ERUniversIF2 and ERUniversIV2 (1994; modified by Curt Ford for "Digital Russian" project, 1998; subsequently remodified for Internet use by Ken Petersen, 1998) are also here.
 [Google] [More] ⦿